w3c-social/activipy/docs/source/tutorial.rst

 We aren't doing that... we're using this intermediate `Environment` thing instead, and ASObj instances are all just instances of ASObj.
 Why?
-Why not just use Python's normal class heirarchy?
+Why not just use Python's normal class hierarchy?
 Why have an `Environment` at all?

 There are a few reasons: